 - Principal Investigator/Fellow, Main Host Institution contact, contact person in ERC and in MSCA fellowship actions.

 For the Main contact person and Principal Investigator/Fellow full details will be required later in the administrative form.

 Please note that the name and e-mail of main contact persons (including the Main contact, Principal Investigator, Main Host Institution contact) are read-only in the administrative form, only additional details can be edited there.
 First give access rights to the person - identifying the contact with the name/e-mail/phone) and save the changes, then further details become editable in the form.

 Once the coordinator saves the changes, an automatic invitation is sent to the given contacts' e-mail addresses.
-The invited persons can access the proposal after logging into the Participant Portal - with the EU Login account linked to the given e-mail address - under the My Proposals menu.
+The invited persons can access the proposal after logging into the Funding & Tenders Portal - with the EU Login account linked to the given e-mail address - under the My Proposals menu.

 On Step 4 the coordinator is able to delete or reorganise participants and contact persons any time before the call deadline.